AhmetZamanis/UsedCarKicksClassification/Report.md

 - The rationale behind this approach is that a higher LR rate may appear to harm the training process initially, but yield better results later on.
-By cycling the LR in this fashion, we still decrease the “average” LR over time, while periodically increasing the LR to avoid getting stuck in locally optimal solutions (more on this in the [original paper](https://arxiv.org/abs/1506.01186?ref=jeremyjordan.me), and a good [summary article](https://www.jeremyjordan.me/nn-learning-rate/)).
+By cycling the LR in this fashion, we still decrease the “average” LR in the long term, while periodically increasing the LR in the short term, to avoid getting stuck in locally optimal solutions (more on this in the [original paper](https://arxiv.org/abs/1506.01186?ref=jeremyjordan.me), and a good [summary article](https://www.jeremyjordan.me/nn-learning-rate/)).